lennarto/reopen-existing-tab/readme.md

 <img src="images/AppleShortcuts.png" alt="Example using BetterTouchTool" width="600">

 ## 🤝  Found a bug?
 Missing a specific feature?
-Feel free to file a new issue with a respective title and description
+Feel free to file a new <a href="https://github.com/lennarto/reopen-existing-tab/issues" target="_blank">Issue</a>.

 ## 💛 Support ABOUT ME / Contributing / License
 sponsor page

 ## 📘 License
-"open-existing-tab" is released under the terms of the [MIT License](LICENSE).
+"reopen-existing-tab" is released under the terms of the [MIT License](LICENSE).

-BUY ME a COFFE, PAYPAL, LO FI